Love and Relationship Idioms

 hit it off (with someone)

-- to get along well with someone (from the first time that you meet that person - this can be used in a romantic way but it can also be used for any two people who meet and have a good relationship)I hit it off with a woman in my photography class and we have been dating for several months now.
+- to have a good relationship with someone from the first time that you meet that person - it can be used for any two people who meet and have a good relationshipI hit it off with a woman in my photography class and we have been dating for several months now.

 The two salespeople hit it off and have a very good working relationship now.